mattcarlotta/nvda-fcontrl/README.md

 # nvda-fcontrl
-python script for that creates a modifiable 2D curve of [temp, speed] points that are used to control the fan speed within a Linux envirnoment.
+a python script that creates a modifiable 2D curve of [temp, speed] points that are used to control the fan speed within a Linux envirnoment.

 ## Quickstart Linux